 Formulate concrete goals.
 Try to quantify ways to gauge your progress and success.

 For example, instead of “We hope to make football more inclusive,” you might say, “We hope to make football in the x region more inclusive for ethnic minority women by organising three free training sessions [with ‘y’ attendees] in [towns] on [dates].”

-The success of an event or project does not only depend on its content but also on its visibility and successful eternal communication.
-When planning your event or activity think about a media and publicity strategy and put it in the application and implement it accordingly.
+The success of an event or project does not only depend on its content but also on its visibility and successful external communication.
+When planning your event or activity think about a media and publicity strategy and add it to the application and implement it accordingly.

 Only include in your application what you can certainly achieve, also consider the sustainability of the project and how you can achieve it to have a long-term effect.
 You need to have the expertise and/or staff needed to deliver the project to the participants expected.